Residential Landlords Services with Fixed Fee Pricing.

 Repossession Of Residential Property

-Wolf Enforcement Services (“WES”) and Our solicitors have combined to develop a fixed fee scheme for landlords to obtain accelerated possession of properties.
+Wolf Enforcement Services (“WES”) and Our Panel of solicitors have combined to develop a transparent scheme for landlords to obtain accelerated possession of properties.
 Non-payment of rent can be a real drain for landlords and particularly with the current delays through the court system of obtaining possession orders there is a need for landlords to regain possession quickly and efficiently in order that properties can be re-let and income maintained.

 Stage 1 - Notices

-In order to obtain an Accelerated Possession Order, it is necessary to invoke Section 21 of the Housing Act 1988.
+In order to obtain an Accelerated Possession Order, it is necessary to invoke Section 21 or section 8 of the Housing Act 1988.

-A section 21 Notice can be served at any time by a landlord but it must be in writing.
+A section 21 can only be served be served in the last two months of an Assured Shorthold Tenancy (AST) by a landlord but it must be in writing.
 It must give the tenant at least two clear calendar months’ notice to vacate.

 Also we are unable to issue a Section 21 more than two months before the end of the Assured Short hold Tenancy period.